typst/templates/charged-ieee/lib.typ

     set text(10pt, weight: 400)
     if it.level == 1 [
       // First-level headings are centered smallcaps.
-      // We don't want to number of the acknowledgment section.
+      // We don't want to number the acknowledgment section.
       #let is-ack = it.body in ([Acknowledgment], [Acknowledgement], [Acknowledgments], [Acknowledgements])
       #set align(center)
       #set text(if is-ack { 10pt } else { 11pt })